LUMIZYME- alglucosidase alfa injection, powder, for solution

 Tremor2 (5)

-An open-label, single-center trial was conducted in 18 treatment-naive infantile-onset Pompe disease patients who were treated exclusively with alglucosidase alfa.
-Adverse reactions observed in these patients were similar to infantile-onset Pompe disease patients who received alglucosidase alfa in other clinical trials.
+An open-label, single-center trial (Trial 3) was conducted in 18 treatment-naive patients with IOPD who were treated with alglucosidase alfa [see Clinical Studies (14.1)].
+Adverse reactions observed in these patients were similar to patients with IOPD who received alglucosidase alfa in other clinical trials.

-Additional hypersensitivity reactions observed in infantile-onset Pompe disease patients treated in other clinical trials and expanded access programs with alglucosidase alfa included livedo reticularis, irritability, retching, increased lacrimation, ventricular extrasystoles, nodal rhythm, rales, respiratory tract irritation, and cold sweat.
+Additional hypersensitivity reactions observed in patients with IOPD treated with alglucosidase alfa in other clinical trials and expanded access programs included livedo reticularis, irritability, retching, increased lacrimation, ventricular extrasystoles, nodal rhythm, rales, respiratory tract irritation, and cold sweat.

-Safety was also evaluated in 99 patients (51 male, 48 females) with Pompe disease in an ongoing, open-label, prospective study in patients 12 months of age and older who were previously treated with the 160 L scale of alglucosidase alfa and switched to the 4000 L scale of alglucosidase alfa.
+Safety was also evaluated in 99 patients (51 male, 48 females) with Pompe disease in an ongoing, open-label, prospective study in patients 12 months of age and older who were previously treated with another alglucosidase alfa product and switched to LUMIZYME.
 Patients were aged 1 to 18 years with a median duration of treatment of 437 days (range 13 to 466 days).
 No new safety findings were observed following the switch to 4000 L scale of alglucosidase alfa.

-Assessment of adverse reactions in patients with late-onset Pompe disease is based on the exposure of 90 patients (45 male, 45 female), aged 10 to 70 years, to 20 mg/kg alglucosidase alfa or placebo in a randomized, double-blind, placebo-controlled trial.
-The youngest alglucosidase alfa-treated patient was 16 years of age, and the youngest placebo-treated patient was 10 years of age.
+Assessment of adverse reactions in patients with late-onset Pompe disease (LOPD) is based on the exposure of 90 patients (45 male, 45 female), aged 10 to 70 years, to intravenous infusions of 20 mg/kg alglucosidase alfa or placebo in a randomized, double-blind, placebo-controlled trial (Trial 4).
 All patients were naive to enzyme replacement therapy.
-Patients were randomized in a 2:1 ratio and received alglucosidase alfa or placebo every other week for 78 weeks (18 months).
-The study population included 34 males and 26 females (n=60) in the alglucosidase alfa group and 11 males and 19 females (n=30) in the placebo group.
-Two patients receiving alglucosidase alfa discontinued the trial due to anaphylactic reactions.
+Patients were randomized in a 2:1 ratio and received intravenous alglucosidase alfa or placebo every other week for 78 weeks (18 months).
+Two patients who received alglucosidase alfa discontinued the trial due to anaphylactic reactions.

 Serious adverse reactions reported with alglucosidase alfa included anaphylaxis, which presented as angioedema, throat tightness and chest pain/discomfort.
 One patient with a history of Wolff-Parkinson-White syndrome experienced a serious adverse reaction of supraventricular tachycardia.